Health Risks of PFAS in Drinking Water

 PFAS (Per- and Polyfluoroalkyl Substances)

-PFAS are a group of manmade chemicals that have been manufactured in a variety of industries around the globe.
-Exposure to levels of PFAS above health advisory guidelines has been linked to health problems including:
+PFAS (Per- and Polyfluoroalkyl Substances) are a group of manmade chemicals manufactured in various industries around the globe.
+Some PFAS persist in the environment, and people can be exposed to these chemicals through air, indoor dust, food, drinking water, and various consumer products.
+Ongoing research has found that exposure to levels of certain PFAS above health advisory guidelines has been linked to health problems, including:

 - Liver damage